Yellowneck (1955)

 Dir: R. John Hugh - Cast: Lin Mc Carthy, Stephen Courtleigh, Berry Kroeger, Harold Gordon, Bill Mason, Al Tamez, Jose Billie

 An odd little movie, like most movies set in Civil War days, it's part war movie, part western, but in this case it's more War than West.
-To begin with, it is set in Florida, not your usual western setting, and the story of five Confederate soldiers lost in the Everglades, often seems closer to the lost patrol type of WWII movies, set on a South Sea Island, about marines making their way through the jungle, stalked by Japs.
+To begin with, it is set in Florida, not your usual western setting, and the story of five Confederate soldiers lost in the Everglades, often seems closer to the lost patrol type of WWII movies, set on a South Sea Island, about marines making their way through the jungle, stalked by the Japanese army.
 To give the film at least some western feel, the Japanese soldiers are replaced by Seminole Indians.

 Technically there are a few problems: the film was made on a tight budget and the gators look laughably unreal in a couple of scenes.
 There a scene with quicksand that'll make you cringe and a person also dies within seconds from a rattle-snake bite.
 The hurricane scene, on the other hand, looks suspiciously realistic.
 And indeed, the crew was surprised by a real hurricane during the shooting of the movie, and decided to take advantage of the situation.